Overview of Relevant Statistical Standards

 3.1 System of National Accounts 2025

-The System of National Accounts (SNA) is the internationally agreed set of standards for measuring economic activity.
-It provides the conceptual framework, classifications, and accounting rules that countries use to compile their national accounts statistics, including measures such as Gross Domestic Product (GDP).
-The 2025 SNA, adopted by the United Nations Statistical Commission at its 56th session in March 2025, represents a significant update that strengthens linkages with environmental accounting and introduces new concepts directly relevant to ocean accounts[2].
+The System of National Accounts (SNA) is the internationally agreed standard for measuring economic activity.
+Countries use it to compile GDP and other national accounts statistics.
+The 2025 edition, adopted by the United Nations Statistical Commission at its 56th session in March 2025, strengthens linkages with environmental accounting and introduces concepts directly relevant to ocean accounts[2].

 Key concepts for ocean accounting

-The sequence of economic accounts records the production of goods and services, the generation, distribution and redistribution of income, the use of income for consumption or saving, and capital accumulation, culminating in balance sheets showing stocks of assets and liabilities[4].
-For the ocean economy, this sequence enables measurement of gross value added by ocean industries (fishing, aquaculture, maritime transport, offshore energy), flows of income to households employed in ocean sectors, government expenditure on fisheries management and marine environmental protection, and investment in ocean infrastructure.
+The sequence of economic accounts tracks production of goods and services, the generation and distribution of income, the use of income for consumption or saving, and capital accumulation, culminating in balance sheets of assets and liabilities[4].
+For the ocean economy, this sequence lets you measure gross value added by ocean industries (fishing, aquaculture, maritime transport, offshore energy), income flows to households employed in ocean sectors, government expenditure on fisheries management and marine environmental protection, and investment in ocean infrastructure.

 Treatment of natural resources

-A key advance in the 2025 SNA is the explicit recognition of natural resources as a separate category within the asset classification, with renewable energy resources now also explicitly recognised[5].
-The SNA identifies five categories of natural resources: land, mineral and energy resources, biological resources, water resources, and other natural resources[2:1].
-For ocean accounting, this classification encompasses seabed minerals, offshore energy resources (including renewable sources such as offshore wind and tidal energy), aquatic biological resources such as fish stocks, and coastal land.
+A key advance in the 2025 SNA: it explicitly recognises natural resources as a separate asset category, with renewable energy resources now also explicitly included[5].
+The SNA identifies five categories of natural resources -- land, mineral and energy resources, biological resources, water resources, and other natural resources[2:1].
+For ocean accounting, this covers seabed minerals, offshore energy resources (including renewables like offshore wind and tidal energy), aquatic biological resources such as fish stocks, and coastal land.

-The 2025 SNA introduces the concept of natural capital, defined as "the combination of natural resources and ecosystem assets"[6].
-This definition bridges the SNA's treatment of individual natural resources with the ecosystem approach taken in SEEA Ecosystem Accounting, providing important conceptual coherence for ocean accounts that must measure both individual marine assets (such as fish stocks) and marine ecosystems (such as coral reefs or seagrass meadows).
-The treatment of natural capital in ocean contexts is applied in TG-3.1 Asset Accounts, which demonstrates how fish stock asset accounts (SEEA CF) and coral reef ecosystem asset accounts (SEEA EA) are compiled using complementary but consistent methodologies that can be aggregated into a comprehensive natural capital balance sheet for ocean domains.
+The 2025 SNA also introduces the concept of natural capital -- which it defines as "the combination of natural resources and ecosystem assets"[6].
+In practice, this bridges the SNA's treatment of individual natural resources with the ecosystem approach in SEEA Ecosystem Accounting.
+This matters because ocean accounts must measure both individual marine assets (such as fish stocks) and marine ecosystems (such as coral reefs or seagrass meadows).
+The treatment of natural capital in ocean contexts is applied in TG-3.1 Asset Accounts, which shows how to compile fish stock asset accounts (using SEEA CF) and coral reef ecosystem asset accounts (using SEEA EA) using complementary, consistent methodologies that you can aggregate into a comprehensive natural capital balance sheet for ocean domains.

 Depletion as a cost of production

 The 2025 SNA treats depletion of natural resources as a cost of production, alongside the depreciation of produced assets[7].
-This treatment has significant implications for ocean accounting.
-When fish stocks are harvested beyond sustainable levels, the resulting depletion is recorded as a cost that reduces net measures of production.
-The SNA now emphasises that "the volume change of net domestic product (NDP) is identified as the conceptually preferred measure of economic growth, not replacing but to be used alongside the volume change of gross domestic product (GDP)"[7:1].
-This shift toward net measures provides stronger signals about the sustainability of ocean-based economic activities.
+This has significant implications for ocean accounting.
+When fish stocks are harvested beyond sustainable levels, the resulting depletion counts as a cost that reduces net measures of production.
+The SNA now emphasises that the volume change of net domestic product (NDP) is the "conceptually preferred measure of economic growth, not replacing but to be used alongside the volume change of gross domestic product (GDP)"[7:1].
+This shift toward net measures gives you stronger signals about whether ocean-based economic activities are sustainable.

-Concrete application: When compiling structural indicators for the ocean economy (TG-2.5 Structure and Function of the Ocean Economy), analysts calculate Net Ocean GVA by subtracting depletion of marine natural resources from Gross Ocean GVA.
-If a coastal state reports Gross Ocean GVA of USD 1,750 million but fish stock depletion of USD 35 million and offshore mineral depletion of USD 60 million, Net Ocean GVA is USD 1,655 million--revealing that 5.4% of the ocean economy's recorded gross contribution depends on drawing down natural capital.
+Concrete application: When you compile structural indicators for the ocean economy (TG-2.5 Structure and Function of the Ocean Economy), you calculate Net Ocean GVA by subtracting depletion of marine natural resources from Gross Ocean GVA.
+If a coastal state reports Gross Ocean GVA of USD 1,750 million but fish stock depletion of USD 35 million and offshore mineral depletion of USD 60 million, Net Ocean GVA is USD 1,655 million -- revealing that 5.4% of the ocean economy's recorded gross contribution depends on drawing down natural capital.
 This measure directly informs medium-term expenditure frameworks in national ocean budgets (TG-1.1 Section 3.4), signalling to budget officials that current economic gains from ocean sectors may not be sustainable without investment in fisheries management and conservation.

 Production boundary and natural processes

-This boundary has operational consequences for compiling ocean economy GDP statistics.
-Aquaculture production is included in ocean economy gross value added and contributes to the output of ISIC Division 03 (Fishing and Aquaculture) reported in TG-3.3.
-Natural growth of wild fish stocks, by contrast, is not production but is recorded as an addition to stock in the physical asset account in TG-3.1 Table 7, where it is offset against extraction (catch) and natural mortality to calculate changes in fish stock biomass.
+What does this mean for your work?
+Aquaculture production goes into ocean economy gross value added and contributes to ISIC Division 03 (Fishing and Aquaculture) output reported in TG-3.3.
+Natural growth of wild fish stocks, by contrast, does not count as production -- instead, you record it as an addition to stock in the physical asset account in TG-3.1 Table 7, where it offsets extraction (catch) and natural mortality to calculate changes in fish stock biomass.

 Asset boundary

-Natural resources are included in the SNA's balance sheets "provided that institutional units are exercising effective ownership rights over them, that is, are actually in a position to be able to benefit from them"[10].
-For ocean accounting, this means that resources within a country's Exclusive Economic Zone (EEZ) are generally within scope, as the coastal state exercises sovereign rights over these resources.
-However, resources in the high seas "over which no ownership rights can be exercised" are excluded from the asset boundary[10:1].
-The SNA explicitly notes that ecosystem assets are excluded from the integrated framework but recommends compilation of ecosystem accounts according to SEEA Ecosystem Accounting[11].
+Natural resources appear on the SNA's balance sheets only when institutional units exercise effective ownership -- that is, when they "are actually in a position to be able to benefit from them"[10].
+For ocean accounting, resources within a country's Exclusive Economic Zone (EEZ) are generally within scope, because the coastal state exercises sovereign rights over them.
+Resources in the high seas "over which no ownership rights can be exercised" fall outside the asset boundary[10:1].
+The SNA explicitly notes that ecosystem assets sit outside its integrated framework, but recommends compiling ecosystem accounts according to SEEA Ecosystem Accounting[11].

-For resources in areas beyond national jurisdiction (ABNJ), the Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction (BBNJ Agreement), which entered into force on 17 January 2026, may provide new frameworks for accounting treatment as its governance structures develop[12].
-Compilers should note that the BBNJ Agreement establishes new institutional arrangements for marine genetic resources, area-based management tools, environmental impact assessments, and capacity-building in ABNJ, which may over time clarify the institutional attribution of benefits from high seas resources and thus inform asset accounting boundaries.
-Guidance on deep-sea and ABNJ accounting is provided in TG-6.6 Deep-Sea and ABNJ.
+For resources in areas beyond national jurisdiction (ABNJ), the BBNJ Agreement -- the Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction, which entered into force on 17 January 2026 -- may provide new frameworks for accounting treatment as its governance structures develop[12].
+The Agreement establishes new institutional arrangements for marine genetic resources, area-based management tools, environmental impact assessments, and capacity-building in ABNJ.
+Over time, these may clarify how to attribute benefits from high seas resources and thus inform asset accounting boundaries.
+For guidance on deep-sea and ABNJ accounting, see TG-6.6 Deep-Sea and ABNJ.

 Linkage with SEEA

 The 2025 SNA "strengthens the linkages with the System of Environmental Economic Accounting (SEEA) as an important framework that is complementary to and aligned with the SNA"[5:1].
-The SNA describes the SEEA as providing "a comprehensive set of monetary and non-monetary accounts covering natural resources and ecosystem assets"[13] and "strongly encourages" the compilation of ecosystem accounts according to SEEA Ecosystem Accounting[11:1].
-The 2025 SNA also explicitly identifies ocean accounting as an application of its thematic accounting framework[2:2].
+It describes the SEEA as providing "a comprehensive set of monetary and non-monetary accounts covering natural resources and ecosystem assets"[13] and "strongly encourages" compilation of ecosystem accounts according to SEEA Ecosystem Accounting[11:1].
+Importantly for this Technical Guidance, the 2025 SNA explicitly identifies ocean accounting as an application of its thematic accounting framework[2:2].

-Concrete application: The SNA's thematic accounting framework (SNA 2025 Chapter 38) provides the methodological basis for compiling ocean economy accounts as a cross-cutting segment of the national economy.
-When preparing the ocean economy thematic supply and use tables described in TG-3.3 Section 3.4, compilers follow the SNA 2025 guidance on identifying ocean-characteristic industries (ISIC Division 03 Fishing and aquaculture, ISIC Division 50 Water transport, offshore portions of ISIC Division 06 Extraction of crude petroleum and natural gas) and ocean-characteristic products (CPC Division 04 Fish and fishing products, CPC Division 65 Water transport services), extracting these from the national supply and use tables while maintaining the accounting identities (output = intermediate consumption + final demand + exports - imports) that ensure internal consistency.
+Concrete application: The SNA's thematic accounting framework (SNA 2025 Chapter 38) gives you the methodological basis for compiling ocean economy accounts as a cross-cutting segment of the national economy.
+When you prepare the ocean economy thematic supply and use tables described in TG-3.3 Section 3.4, you follow SNA 2025 guidance to identify ocean-characteristic industries (ISIC Division 03 Fishing and aquaculture, ISIC Division 50 Water transport, offshore portions of ISIC Division 06 Extraction of crude petroleum and natural gas) and ocean-characteristic products (CPC Division 04 Fish and fishing products, CPC Division 65 Water transport services).
+You extract these from national supply and use tables while maintaining the accounting identities (output = intermediate consumption + final demand + exports - imports) that ensure internal consistency.

 3.2 SEEA Central Framework

-The SEEA Central Framework (SEEA CF) is "a multipurpose conceptual framework that describes the interactions between the economy and the environment, and the stocks and changes in stocks of environmental assets"[14].
+The SEEA Central Framework (SEEA CF) is a multipurpose framework for describing the interactions between the economy and the environment, and for measuring stocks and changes in stocks of environmental assets[14].
 Adopted as an international statistical standard in 2012, the SEEA CF extends the SNA's economic accounts to systematically record physical flows between the environment and the economy, and to measure stocks of individual environmental assets.
-An update to the SEEA CF is currently underway, with adoption anticipated in March 2028, to ensure alignment with the 2025 SNA[15].
+An update is currently underway, with adoption anticipated in March 2028, to ensure alignment with the 2025 SNA[15].

 Environmental assets

 The SEEA CF defines environmental assets as "the naturally occurring living and non-living components of the Earth, together constituting the biophysical environment, that may provide benefits to humanity"[16].
-These assets are classified into seven main categories: mineral and energy resources; land; soil resources; timber resources; aquatic resources (including wild fish and aquaculture); other biological resources; and water resources[17].
-For ocean accounting, the aquatic resources category is particularly important, encompassing both cultivated aquatic resources (aquaculture) and natural aquatic resources (wild fish, crustaceans, molluscs, and aquatic plants)[18].
+In practice, you classify these into seven categories: mineral and energy resources; land; soil resources; timber resources; aquatic resources (including wild fish and aquaculture); other biological resources; and water resources[17].
+For ocean accounting, the aquatic resources category matters most -- it covers both cultivated aquatic resources (aquaculture) and natural aquatic resources (wild fish, crustaceans, molluscs, and aquatic plants)[18].

-The SEEA CF explicitly includes resources within a country's Exclusive Economic Zone.
-It states that "the SEEA Central Framework includes all natural resources, cultivated biological resources and land within a country of reference (including resources within a country's exclusive economic zone)"[19].
-However, the scope for high seas resources is more limited: "While some aquatic resources on the high seas are included as part of individual environmental assets (e.g., fish stocks attributable to countries on the basis of international agreements on access rights), the overall scope of the asset boundary in the SEEA Central Framework is narrower"[20].
+The SEEA CF explicitly includes resources within a country's Exclusive Economic Zone, stating that it covers "all natural resources, cultivated biological resources and land within a country of reference (including resources within a country's exclusive economic zone)"[19].
+For high seas resources, the scope is narrower: "While some aquatic resources on the high seas are included as part of individual environmental assets (e.g., fish stocks attributable to countries on the basis of international agreements on access rights), the overall scope of the asset boundary in the SEEA Central Framework is narrower"[20].

 Physical flow accounts

-The SEEA CF provides a detailed framework for measuring physical flows between the environment and the economy.
-All flows from the environment to the economy fall under the heading of natural inputs, which include natural resource inputs, inputs of energy from renewable sources, and other natural inputs[21].
-The Physical Supply and Use Tables (PSUTs) record these flows in physical units (tonnes, cubic metres, joules), providing a complement to the monetary supply and use tables of the SNA.
+The SEEA CF gives you the framework for measuring physical flows between the environment and the economy.
+All flows from the environment to the economy fall under natural inputs -- which means natural resource inputs, inputs of energy from renewable sources, and other natural inputs[21].
+The Physical Supply and Use Tables (PSUTs) record these flows in physical units (tonnes, cubic metres, joules), complementing the monetary supply and use tables of the SNA.

-For ocean accounting, the physical flow accounts enable measurement of: fish catches and other aquatic harvests; extraction of seabed minerals and energy resources; use of marine water; and inputs of marine renewable energy (wind, wave, tidal).
-The SEEA CF also provides frameworks for recording residual flows--emissions and waste returned to the environment--which are critical for understanding pressures on marine ecosystems from pollution.
+For ocean accounting, the physical flow accounts let you measure: fish catches and other aquatic harvests; extraction of seabed minerals and energy resources; use of marine water; and inputs of marine renewable energy (wind, wave, tidal).
+The SEEA CF also covers residual flows -- emissions and waste returned to the environment -- which are critical for understanding pollution pressures on marine ecosystems.

-Concrete application: When compiling physical flow accounts for a coastal region (TG-3.2 Flows from Environment to Economy), compilers populate a Physical Supply and Use Table with rows for natural aquatic resources (measured in tonnes), offshore oil and gas (measured in barrels of oil equivalent), and marine renewable energy (measured in joules).
+Concrete application: When you compile physical flow accounts for a coastal region (TG-3.2 Flows from Environment to Economy), you populate a Physical Supply and Use Table with rows for natural aquatic resources (measured in tonnes), offshore oil and gas (measured in barrels of oil equivalent), and marine renewable energy (measured in joules).
 The Supply Table shows gross catch of demersal fish (24,000 tonnes) supplied from the environment, while the Use Table shows intermediate consumption of fish by fish processing industries (5,000 tonnes) and final consumption by households (19,000 tonnes).
-This physical accounting provides the foundation for deriving sustainability indicators: if the sustainable yield estimate is 22,000 tonnes but gross catch is 24,000 tonnes, the physical accounts signal that extraction exceeds regeneration by 2,000 tonnes--a measure of physical depletion that is then valued in monetary terms in the asset accounts.
+This physical accounting gives you the foundation for sustainability indicators: if the sustainable yield estimate is 22,000 tonnes but gross catch is 24,000 tonnes, the physical accounts signal that extraction exceeds regeneration by 2,000 tonnes -- a measure of physical depletion that you then value in monetary terms in the asset accounts.

 Asset accounts structure

 Asset accounts in the SEEA CF record the opening stock of an environmental asset at the beginning of an accounting period, additions and reductions during the period, and the closing stock[22].
 For aquatic resources, additions include natural growth (recruitment and biomass increase), while reductions include catches (extractions), natural mortality, and catastrophic losses.
-The SEEA CF introduces the concept of physical depletion as "the decrease in the quantity of the stock of a natural resource over an accounting period that is due to the extraction of the natural resource by economic units occurring at a level greater than that of regeneration"[23].
+The SEEA CF defines physical depletion as "the decrease in the quantity of the stock of a natural resource over an accounting period that is due to the extraction of the natural resource by economic units occurring at a level greater than that of regeneration"[23].
+In plain terms: if you take out more than nature puts back, the difference is depletion.

-The treatment of discards is also addressed: "During the extraction of some natural resource inputs, not all extraction is retained in the economy, for example, in fishing operations, there is an amount of discarded catch"[24].
-This guidance is directly relevant for fisheries accounting where discards can represent a significant portion of total catch.
-Detailed methodological guidance for asset accounts is provided in TG-3.1 Asset Accounts.
+The SEEA CF also addresses discards: "During the extraction of some natural resource inputs, not all extraction is retained in the economy, for example, in fishing operations, there is an amount of discarded catch"[24].
+This matters directly for fisheries accounting, where discards can represent a significant portion of total catch.
+Detailed methodological guidance for asset accounts is in TG-3.1 Asset Accounts.

 Aquaculture versus wild capture

 The SEEA CF maintains a clear distinction between cultivated and natural biological resources.
-"All cultivated biological resources are considered to be within the production boundary"[25], meaning that aquaculture production is treated similarly to agricultural production.
-In contrast, natural biological resources (including wild fish) "are recorded as entering the economy at the point of harvest"[26].
-This distinction has fundamental implications for how changes in fish stocks are recorded--changes in aquaculture stocks are recorded as changes in produced assets, while reductions in wild fish stocks through overfishing constitute depletion of natural resources.
+Cultivated biological resources -- including aquaculture -- fall within the production boundary, meaning you treat aquaculture production similarly to agricultural production[25].
+Natural biological resources (including wild fish) enter the economy at the point of harvest[26].
+This distinction determines how you record changes in fish stocks: changes in aquaculture stocks count as changes in produced assets, while reductions in wild fish stocks through overfishing constitute depletion of natural resources.

 Limitations for marine ecosystems

-While the SEEA CF provides comprehensive guidance for individual environmental assets, it does not treat the ocean itself as an environmental asset.
-The framework "does not include oceans and the atmosphere as part of environmental assets, since their stocks are too large to be meaningful for analytical purposes"[20:1].
-Similarly, marine ecosystems as integrated spatial units are outside the scope of the SEEA CF--for this, SEEA Ecosystem Accounting is required.
-The SEEA CF also does not specifically address coral reefs, mangroves, seagrass meadows, or other marine ecosystem types; these are covered in SEEA Ecosystem Accounting.
+While the SEEA CF covers individual environmental assets comprehensively, it does not treat the ocean itself as an environmental asset.
+The framework notes that it "does not include oceans and the atmosphere as part of environmental assets, since their stocks are too large to be meaningful for analytical purposes"[20:1].
+Marine ecosystems as integrated spatial units also fall outside SEEA CF's scope -- for that, you need SEEA Ecosystem Accounting.
+The SEEA CF does not specifically address coral reefs, mangroves, seagrass meadows, or other marine ecosystem types; those are covered in the next section.

 3.3 SEEA Ecosystem Accounting

-SEEA Ecosystem Accounting (SEEA EA) was adopted by the United Nations Statistical Commission in March 2021 "as an international statistical standard for the ecosystem accounting framework and physical ecosystem accounts, and presents internationally recognized statistical principles and recommendations for the valuation of ecosystem services and assets"[27].
-The SEEA EA extends the SEEA CF by treating ecosystems as integrated spatial units--ecosystem assets--that can be measured in terms of their extent, condition, and the services they provide.
+SEEA Ecosystem Accounting (SEEA EA) was adopted by the United Nations Statistical Commission in March 2021 as an international statistical standard for ecosystem accounting[27].
+Where the SEEA CF tracks individual resources (fish, minerals, water), SEEA EA treats ecosystems as integrated spatial units -- ecosystem assets -- that you measure in terms of their extent, condition, and the services they provide.

 Core concepts

-The SEEA EA defines an ecosystem as "a dynamic complex of plant, animal and micro-organism communities and their non-living environment interacting as a functional unit"[28], drawing on the definition in the Convention on Biological Diversity.
-An ecosystem asset is the statistical representation of this concept: "contiguous spaces of a specific ecosystem type characterized by a distinct set of biotic and abiotic components and their interactions"[29].
-Each ecosystem asset is assigned to an ecosystem type, which "reflects a distinct set of abiotic and biotic components and their interactions"[30].
+The SEEA EA defines an ecosystem as "a dynamic complex of plant, animal and micro-organism communities and their non-living environment interacting as a functional unit"[28], drawing on the Convention on Biological Diversity definition.
+An ecosystem asset is the statistical unit you actually measure: "contiguous spaces of a specific ecosystem type characterized by a distinct set of biotic and abiotic components and their interactions"[29].
+You assign each ecosystem asset to an ecosystem type -- a category that "reflects a distinct set of abiotic and biotic components and their interactions"[30].

-Ecosystem services are defined as "the contributions of ecosystems to the benefits that are used in economic and other human activity"[31].
-They represent flows generated by ecosystems that enter into production of benefits, and are distinguished from the benefits themselves.
-The SEEA EA distinguishes between final ecosystem services (directly used by economic units or households) and intermediate services (inputs to the supply of other ecosystem services)[32].
+Ecosystem services are "the contributions of ecosystems to the benefits that are used in economic and other human activity"[31].
+They represent flows generated by ecosystems that feed into the production of benefits -- and they are distinct from the benefits themselves.
+In the Ocean Accounts Framework (TG-0.1), final ecosystem services correspond to Edge E9 (flows from environmental stocks to the economy) and Edge E10 (flows to society), while intermediate services correspond to Edge E11 (flows within the environmental domain).
+The SEEA EA distinguishes final ecosystem services (directly used by economic units or households) from intermediate services (inputs to the supply of other ecosystem services)[32].

 Five types of ecosystem account

-1. Ecosystem extent accounts -- record the areas of different ecosystem types and changes in these areas over time
+1. Ecosystem extent accounts -- record the areas of different ecosystem types and track changes over time.
+This tells you whether you are gaining or losing mangroves, seagrass, or reef area.

-2. Ecosystem condition accounts -- record the quality of ecosystem assets, measured through condition variables and indicators
+2. Ecosystem condition accounts -- record the quality of ecosystem assets through condition variables and indicators.
+This tells you whether your remaining ecosystems are healthy or degrading.

-3. Ecosystem services flow accounts in physical terms -- record the supply and use of ecosystem services in physical units
+3. Ecosystem services flow accounts in physical terms -- record the supply and use of ecosystem services in physical units.
+This tells you how much coastal protection, carbon sequestration, or fish nursery service your ecosystems provide.

-4. Ecosystem services flow accounts in monetary terms -- record the value of ecosystem services in currency units
+4. Ecosystem services flow accounts in monetary terms -- record the value of ecosystem services in currency units.
+This tells you the economic contribution of ecosystem services.

-5. Monetary ecosystem asset accounts -- record the value of ecosystem assets as natural capital
+5. Monetary ecosystem asset accounts -- record the value of ecosystem assets as natural capital.
+This tells you the total capital value of your marine ecosystems.

-The Statistical Commission noted that there are "outstanding methodological concerns related to chapters 8 to 11 on valuation"[34].
-Accordingly, while the physical ecosystem accounts in chapters 3 through 7 of the SEEA EA were adopted as a full international statistical standard, the valuation chapters (8 through 11) were adopted at the level of "internationally recognized statistical principles and recommendations"[27:1].
-This distinction is relevant for ocean accounting applications that involve monetary valuation of marine ecosystem services and assets, as the valuation methodologies carry a different level of international endorsement than the physical accounting frameworks.
+An important distinction: the Statistical Commission adopted the physical ecosystem accounts (chapters 3 through 7) as a full international statistical standard, but adopted the valuation chapters (8 through 11) at the level of "internationally recognized statistical principles and recommendations"[34].
+This means the valuation methodologies carry a different level of international endorsement than the physical accounting frameworks -- something to note when your ocean accounting work involves monetary valuation of marine ecosystem services and assets[27:1].

-Concrete application: When compiling ecosystem accounts for a coastal zone, compilers follow the five-account structure described in TG-3.1 Section 3.7 (Worked Example).
-The extent account (Table 5) records opening extent of 500 km² of mangroves, 200 km² of seagrass, and 15,000 km² of continental shelf waters, tracking conversions from mangroves to aquaculture (-4.0 km²), restoration projects (+2.5 km²), and storm damage (-2.5 km²), yielding closing extent of 496.8 km² mangroves and 199.2 km² seagrass.
-The condition account (Table 6) records condition variables including mangrove canopy density (declining from 72% to 70%), leaf litter production (declining from 480 to 465 g/m²/yr), and connectivity index (declining from 0.68 to 0.65), signalling ecosystem degradation.
+Concrete application: When you compile ecosystem accounts for a coastal zone, you follow the five-account structure described in TG-3.1 Section 3.7 (Worked Example).
+The extent account (Table 5) records opening extent of 500 km2 of mangroves, 200 km2 of seagrass, and 15,000 km2 of continental shelf waters, tracking conversions from mangroves to aquaculture (-4.0 km2), restoration projects (+2.5 km2), natural expansion (+0.3 km2), and storm damage (-2.0 km2), yielding closing extent of 496.8 km2 mangroves.
+For seagrass, storm damage (-0.8 km2) yields closing extent of 199.2 km2.
+The condition account (Table 6) records condition variables including mangrove canopy density (declining from 72% to 70%), leaf litter production (declining from 480 to 465 g/m2/yr), and connectivity index (declining from 0.68 to 0.65), signalling ecosystem degradation.
 The ecosystem services flow accounts quantify coastal protection service (USD 12,000/ha/yr), carbon sequestration (USD 400/ha/yr), and fish nursery service (USD 800/ha/yr), totalling USD 13,200/ha/yr for mangroves.
-These service flows are then capitalised at a 4% discount rate to derive the monetary ecosystem asset account (Table 8), showing mangrove asset value of USD 165 million declining to USD 163.6 million after accounting for degradation (-USD 1.65 million) and conversions (-USD 1.32 million), partially offset by revaluation from updated coastal protection valuations (+USD 8.25 million).
+These service flows are then capitalised at a 4% discount rate to derive the monetary ecosystem asset account (Table 8), showing mangrove asset value of USD 165 million declining to USD 148.7 million after accounting for degradation (-USD 1.65 million), conversions (-USD 1.32 million), and a downward revaluation reflecting revised long-term coastal development projections (-USD 5.08 million), partially offset by revaluation from updated coastal protection valuations (+USD 8.25 million) and the value of natural expansion and restoration (+USD 0.5 million).
+The net revaluation effect and physical changes together produce the closing value.

 Marine ecosystem considerations